 The title sponsor for the East Troy Cycling Classic is the Dennis and Janice Klumb Family Foundation, which put up half of the bid fees to host the race.
 The East Troy Area Chamber of Commerce serves as the local host, with funding for the balance of the fees donated by other local and regional sponsors.

-ToAD 2019, which is celebrating 11 years, runs Thursday, June 20 through Sunday, June 30 and features criterium-style races daily in different Wisconsin communities.
+ToAD 2019, which marks its 11th year, runs Thursday, June 20 through Sunday, June 30 and features criterium-style races daily in different Wisconsin communities.

 ToAD has become one of the most popular bike race series in the sport earning an outstanding reputation for delivering a world-class race experience for both participants and spectators.

-In 2018, nearly 1,000 racers from more than 40 states and 15 countries participated in ToAD with an average of 450 racing daily.
+In 2018, 1,009 unique riders from more than 42 states and 13 countries participated in ToAD with an average of 495 racing daily.

 Overall an estimated 100,000 spectators attended races and other special race-day events in host communities.

 “The East Troy Cycling Classic is a great time to celebrate the first day of summer and East Troy.
 It not only brings with it some of the top racers from around the world, as well as competitions for locals, but also puts the spotlight on our community, its residents and our businesses,” said Lenz.

 TOUR DE SQUARE KIDS FUN RACES